Description

 Using this definition on our asset we see for example:

-• The average time in days below previous high water mark over 5 years of US Market Strategy 2x Leverage is 87 days, which is lower, thus better compared to the benchmark SPY (122 days) in the same period.
+• Looking at the average days below previous high of 87 days in the last 5 years of US Market Strategy 2x Leverage, we see it is relatively lower, thus better in comparison to the benchmark SPY (122 days)

 Performance (YTD)